Blog Post

 Content

-Content can be written articles (posts, pages, products, events, PDFs), images (illustrations, photographs, infographics, animated gifs), and video and audio (podcasts, sound files).
+Content can be written articles (posts, pages, products, events, PDFs), images (illustrations, photographs, infographics, animated GIFs), and video and audio (podcasts, sound files).

 Content is search engine fodder.
 Consistently feed the machine, show your knowledge, your uniqueness and your passion.
 This will certainly help your SEO rank.

 I can’t provide you with a secret tool that will help you produce content quickly.
-Like anything worth doing it has to be worked at.
+Like anything worth doing, it has to be worked at.

-Some website owners use curation tools but original content ranks best.
+Some website owners use curation tools, but original content ranks best.

 Once you write a blog post, always share it to get it in front of your social media followers and achieve more hits whilst it’s fresh.